GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   Abstract factories are usually used to create instances of such volatile objects.

 All these principles are described in more detail in the books by Robert C. Martin, for example, in "Clean Architecture: A Craftsman's Guide to Software Structure and Design".
-The name of this book may be misleading, because this is a book not about architecture but about tidiness.
+The name of this book may be misleading because this is a book not about architecture but about tidiness.

 #### GRASP Principles